OleGaalaas/MA-thesis/README.md

 "04a_validation_sentence_window" is the script for the LLM test of different sentence windows for directed sentiment" "04b_validation_llm_judge 2" is the script for the LLM validation.

 The folder "Analysis and visualization" contains the script "analysis" which are used for the analysis.
 You should be able to run using the "expert_topic_sentiment_master_anonymised" dataset.
-I also added the "sandbox" script i worked with in this folder.
+I also added the "sandbox" scripts in which made worked on the scripts on several iterations just in case.
+And the script "robustness_article" for the cutoff tests for whether there were any discrepansies between the datasets.

 DATA:
 "expert_topic_sentiment_master_anonymised" is the main dataset used for the analysis.